Trivia / Scream

-Irony: The prop for Ghostface's knife was based on the Buck 120 hunting knife, which was chosen because it had a very long blade that looked scary on the screen.
+- Irony: The prop for Ghostface's knife was based on the Buck 120 hunting knife, which was chosen because it had a massive eight-inch blade that looked scary on the screen.
 In real life, this knife was discontinued because the blade was so long that it made it difficult to gut animals... that is, the one thing that knife is most famous for in the movies.

-Also, in Jay and Silent Bob Strike Back, the duo stumbles upon the the filming of a Scream movie.
-The first movie in the series had a poster for Clerks, a movie in the same continuity as Jay and Silent Bob.
-That said, it's not explicitly stated to be a Scream film; some fans believe it could have been a Stab movie.
-Jay and Silent Bob themselves show up in a blink-and-you-miss it scene in Scream 3.
+- Also, in Jay and Silent Bob Strike Back, the duo stumbles upon the the filming of a Scream movie.
+The first movie in the series had a poster for Clerks., a movie in the same continuity as Jay and Silent Bob Strike Back.
+Jay and Silent Bob themselves also show up in a brief cameo in Scream 3, where they mistake Gale for Connie Chung and try hitting on her, receiving a middle finger in response.
+(That said, it's not explicitly stated to be a Scream film; some fans believe it could have been a Stab sequel.)

 - Trope Namer: For Gutted Like a Fish.

 - In the first film, Billy has a cell phone, which casts suspicion on him as being the Ghostface killer in the first act of the movie.
 Nowadays, it would be more suspicious if he didn't have a cell phone.

 - Likewise, a pivotal scene in the first film takes place in a video rental store.
 'Nuff said.